Ans. Germination of seed and ripening of fruits.

 Q12.
 Write two examples each of reversible and irreversible changes.

 Q13.
-You made a picture on a blank sheet and colored it.
+You made a picture on a blank sheet and coloured it.
 Can you reverse this change?
 If not, why?

 Ans.
-No, this change cannot be reversed as we cannot get fresh blank sheet once a picture is drawn and colored.
+No, this change cannot be reversed as we cannot get a fresh blank sheet once a picture is drawn and coloured.

 Q14.
 Explosion of a cracker is an irreversible change.
 How?

 Ans.
 Explosion of a cracker is an irreversible change because once crackers are burnt, they cannot be converted back to its original form.